 A brilliantly funny novel about masculinity, identity, sockpuppets and steroids, for fans of The Talented Mr Ripley, David Szalay and Peep Show

 'I loved Matthew Sperling's sly, subversive novel, a wickedly funny tale of how to come out on top in a fake news world.'
-Olivia Laing
+Olivia Laing, author of The Lonely City

 At thirty, Ned is in a rut.
 His girlfriend has dumped him, his job is boring and he lives in a dismal bedsit.
 While others around him climb the property ladder and get ahead, he seems destined to remain one of life's plodders.

-Encouraged by a friend to try using steriods to bulk up his frame, Ned is thrilled to discover a new vitality within himself.
+Encouraged by a friend to try using steroids to bulk up his frame, Ned is pleased to discover a new vitality within himself.
 Physical changes are only the beginning: his mental state is clearer, he feels more confident and, most thrillingly of all, friends and lovers alike seem compelled by this new improved Ned.

 Using his knowledge of the murky yet surprising online world of steroids, Ned begins to build a business and discovers that his talents can take him further than he ever thought possible.
 But when is new life is threatened, he finds himself doing things he never would have dared to do before.